ericyu-101/calendar-tool-for-ai-agents/README.md

 # Calendar MCP Server

 An MCP (Model Context Protocol) server that provides a session‑scoped calendar service for AI agents.
 Agents pass a `session_id` to keep events separate for different users or conversations.
 Data is persisted in PostgreSQL.
-This project is entirely made by Vibe Coding.

 What is MCP?
 See the Model Context Protocol overview: https://modelcontextprotocol.io/about/index